almassapargali/almassapargali.github.io/about.md

 permalink: /about/
 ---

 Hello, I'm an software developer from Kazakhstan.
-I run [Salsabil](http://salsabilhq.com), mobile &amp; web development agency.
+I run [Fantastic Company](http://fantasticcompany.co), mobile &amp; web development agency.
 We work for various clients across the world.

 Previously I worked as freelancer iOS &amp; Rails developer.
-[Here](/projects) you can take a look at my previous projects.
+[Here](/projects) you can take a look at my projects built for clients.
 I care about high-quality code and delivering value to my clients.
 I take pride in every single app I've built, and want them be perfect.

 ## What my clients says